Second-quantized Unruh-DeWitt detectors and their quantum reference frame transformations: Acknowledgements

 \section{Acknowledgements}

-The authors thank Maria Papageorgiou for very valuable feedback.
+The authors thank Maria Papageorgiou, Tales Rick Perche, and Jos{\'e} Polo-G{\'o}mez for very valuable feedback.
 AK acknowledges support through a Discovery Grant from the National Science and Engineering Research Council (NSERC) of Canada, a Discovery Grant from the Australian Research Council (ARC) and a Google Faculty Research Award.
-F.G. acknowledges support from Perimeter Institute for Theoretical Physics.
+The authors acknowledge support from Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.